steforster/bms1-binary-message-stream-format/README.md

     012     Null value, block or array = no data is available

-    013     Second value tag set    : The next byte is a yet not defined value tag with length specifier.
+    013     Alternate 1 tag set: The next byte is a yet not defined tag with length specifiers equal to the base set.
-    014     Second attribute tag set: The next byte is a yet not defined attribute tag with length specifier.
+    014     Alternate 2 tag set: The next byte is a yet not defined tag with length specifiers equal to the base set.
-    015     Second framing tag set  : The next byte is a yet not defined framing tag with length specifier.
+    015     Alternate 3 tag set: The next byte is a yet not defined tag with length specifiers equal to the base set.

 	016		Character type modification attribute:
             Unsigned byte  (02x) must be interpreted as a ASCII 1 byte character.
             Unsigned short (03x) must be interpreted as a UNICODE 2 byte character.

+	017     yet undefined tag without additional data
+    018     yet undefined tag without additional data 019		yet undefined tag without additional data

     020     Unsigned byte,    8 bit,         [0]
     021     Unsigned byte,    8 bit, range = [0...255]